-My food, science, environment, and travel articles have appeared in Morning Calm, Sierra, NPR’s The Salt, Civil Eats, Mental Floss, Roads & Kingdoms, Paste, Time Out New York Kids, and many other outlets.
+My food, science, environment, and travel articles have appeared in Civil Eats, Huffington Post, NPR’s The Salt, Sierra, Mental Floss, Morning Calm, Roads & Kingdoms, Paste, Time Out New York Kids, and many other outlets.

 I’m especially proud of a trio of articles I wrote recently for Civil Eats about childhood food insecurity: about children’s own perception of the food situation in their homes, which was picked up by Slate; about California’s public libraries acting as hubs for summer lunch programs; and about the connection between knowing how to cook as an adolescent, longterm healthy eating habits, and the need for increased access to healthy food—an Aspen Institute top pick of the day.